 In a dark house look for small pockets of natural lighting, pop something or someone in it for striking, dramatic imagery.

 Late in the day, go hunting indoors for that warm, last rays or light falling around the house.
 The thing about this golden hour light is that unlike harsh light, it’s so pretty, it can render absolutely anything into a stunning subject.

 We generally can’t see the sun’s rays this defined with the naked eye.
 But you can capture it with your camera!

 You simply need a narrow aperture of say f/14.
 The narrower you go, the sharper the starburst.

 Related: How to Capture a Starburst

 Buy an inexpensive piece of copper pipe, around 2.5 inch which is a standard fitting found in hardware stores.
 Hold it up to your lens, not touching the glass, and shoot through.
-It is a little tricky and it does take some maneuvering to get shots that don’t including your fingers really obviously… but it’s fun to play and you can get fantastic effects like this one.
+It is a little tricky and it does take some maneuvering to get shoots that don’t include your fingers really obviously… but it’s fun to play and you can get fantastic effects like this one.
 This works best when you have strong light either just out of frame at the side, or shooting directly into the sun.

 Related: Rainbow Reflection Photos

 You don’t have to shoot directly into the sun for natural light backlit portrait photography.
 Experiment with placing the sun just out of the frame for a hint of sunlight and a warm, golden wash.